Generated Blackwater River planning scene with tannic mountain water and spruce-lined banks, not an exact location photo

 Move to Shavers Fork or Seneca Creek if Blackwater is too high, too busy, or too warm for a responsible trout day.

-Check current West Virginia fishing regulations and trout stocking updates before fishing Blackwater River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current West Virginia fishing rules and trout stocking updates before fishing Blackwater River.
 Public stocked and catch-and-release sections can change your legal tackle and harvest plan.

 Camp 70 Road section above Davis